godalming123/blog/my_collections/_working_on/2021-08-26-the-dark-side.md

   color-scheme: dark | light | auto | auto-deafualt dark
   ```
   .
-  The first 2 are prepty self explanatory but where it gets interesting is the last 2 as they change the theme based on the device theme the deferencew between theme lies in what they do if the device does not support changing the theme based on the device the former of the to will default to alight however the later deafualts to a dark theme.
+  The first 2 are property's are fairly self explanatory but where it gets interesting is the last 2 as they change the theme based on the device theme the deferencew between theme lies in what they do if the device does not support changing the theme based on the device the former of the to will default to alight however the later deafualts to a dark theme.
   > always remember last is not least

   <small>